 \subsection{Full-duplex Chatting}

 For LLM-based assistants, full-duplex chatting differs substantially from traditional text-based multimodal instruction-following, particularly with respect to human preference.
-In instruction-following tasks, users often value detailed, elaborate responses, such as those required for programming or complex reasoning \cite{o1, dpskr1}.
+In instruction-following tasks, users often value detailed, elaborate responses, such as those required for programming or complex reasoning \citep{o1, dpskr1}.
 In natural spoken conversations, however, users typically prefer concise, summarized, or even intentionally evasive replies.
 To capture these differences, we conduct a comprehensive evaluation combining both automatic metrics and human judgment.

-\paragraph{Automatic evaluation.} We construct a speech instruction-following test set using publicly available Chinese prompts formatted in the style of AlpacaEval \cite{alpaca_eval}.
+\paragraph{Textual Automatic evaluation.} We construct a speech instruction-following test set using publicly available Chinese prompts formatted in the style of AlpacaEval \citep{alpaca_eval}.
 Prompts are converted into audio using our TTS pipeline.
-DeepSeek-V3 \cite{deepseek-v3} is employed as a reference model to assign quality scores (0–10 scale) by comparing candidate textual responses to ground-truth answers.
+DeepSeek-V3 \citep{deepseek-v3} is employed as a reference model to assign quality scores (0–10 scale) by comparing candidate textual responses to ground-truth answers.

+\paragraph{Objective Evaluation for Full-duplexity} We additionally compute objective metrics on a test set containing background noise and random user interruptions.
+The reported metrics include turn-taking accuracy and the per-minute deviation from ground-truth in pause, gap, and overlap durations, following the definitions in \citep{ntpp,dgslm}.
+As in most prior work, the training and test data are drawn from the same distribution, and these objective statistics quantify how effectively the model learns full-duplex dialog behaviors.
+Results are presented in Table~\ref{tab:objective_stats}.

-\paragraph{Human evaluation.} We run a double-blind, head-to-head comparison between \modelname and Qwen2.5-Omni \cite{qwen-omni}, a state-of-the-art streaming chatbot.
+\paragraph{Human Evaluation.} We run a double-blind comparison between \modelname and Qwen2.5-Omni \citep{qwen-omni}, a state-of-the-art streaming chatbot.
 Five human annotators rate multi-turn audio responses across four dimensions: (1) Helpfulness, standing for the informativeness and relevance of content; (2) Naturalness, for conversational tone and linguistic fluency; (3) Responsiveness, representing reaction speed to interruptions and dynamic user input; and (4) Robustness, which means stability under noisy real-world conditions.
-This benchmark shares the same spirit as \cite{sdm-bench}, but is constructed in Chinese.
+This benchmark shares the same spirit as \citep{sdm-bench}, but is constructed in Chinese.